preactjs/preact-www/CONTRIBUTING.md

 ## Application Structure

 The site runs on [pracht](https://pracht.resynapse.dev/), a Preact framework built on Vite.
-Every page is statically generated at build time.
+Every page is statically generated at build time; the server runtime stays in the request path so that any URL can also answer with its Markdown source.

 ### Routing